-If you’re looking for greater freedom and flexibility at work, then you might have thought about becoming self-employed.
-Self-employment is a great way to take control of your own schedule and can offer you the opportunity to explore an industry you’re particularly passionate about.
+If you’re looking for greater freedom and flexibility at work, you might have thought about becoming self-employed.
+This is a great way to take control of your own schedule and explore an industry you’re particularly passionate about.

-You might also be surprised to hear that according to 2022 data, people over 50 account for nearly half of the UK’s self-employed workforce.
-At present, one in five working over 50s are self-employed, so if you’re considering becoming self-employed, we can safely say you’re not alone!
+You might also be surprised to hear that, according to 2023 research, more than one million over 50s work for themselves.
+So if you’re considering this career path, we can safely say you’re not alone!

 Becoming self-employed can be an opportunity to pursue a passion, but we also know that others can find themselves self-employed out of necessity rather than choice.
-Whatever your reasons for heading out on your own, there are plenty of things to consider before you get started.
+Whatever your reasons for heading out on your own, there are plenty of things to consider before getting started.

 With that said, here’s our bumper guide to 20 of the most popular self-employment ideas, with tips on how to take those first steps.